sanskar-onehash/crm_acefone_integration/README.md

-## Servetel Acephone
+## Servetel Acefone

-The connects OneHash with Acephone to streamline calling processes.
+The app connects OneHash with Acefone to streamline calling processes.

 #### License

 mit